Not all FAQs displayed, search or browse for more.

 You can search for scores in the library catalog.
 If you know the exact title of the musical work, you can do a Title search.
 To search for music by a specific composer, use the Author search.
 For best results, use the Advanced search to combine composers, titles, keys, opus numbers, and other information.
 For tips on how to search the catalog for scores, click here.

 Make sure you are using the same username and password you use to access your MyUM/CaneLink account.
 If you are a new student, faculty, or staff member it can take several days or weeks for your credentials to be fully processed by the University's Central IT Division.
-Please contact Ask-A-Librarian if you think your CaneID account should be working.
+Please contact Ask a Librarian if you are a current student, faculty or staff member but are having difficulty accessing resources.

 Remote access to licensed library resources varies according to your affiliation with the University.
 Please consult the Access & Borrowing Privileges page to determine whether you qualify for remote access.